AchutaKumar/Employee-Management-System/README.md

      ```sql
      CREATE DATABASE employee_management_sys;
      ```
-   - If your MySQL username or password is not `root` and `loyalsam` respectively, update the `DATABASES` configuration in `backend/settings.py` to match your local MySQL setup.
+   - Use your MySQL username or password, update the `DATABASES` configuration in `backend/settings.py` to match your local MySQL setup.

 5. **Run Migrations:**
    Apply the database migrations to create the necessary tables.